sci-42ver/SICP_SDF/SDF_notes.md

+If you want to get one brief introduction of hygiene implementation, https://www.gnu.org/software/guile/manual/html_node/Hygiene-and-the-Top_002dLevel.html is helpful which is probably based on "syntax objects as is needed to maintain referential transparency" https://www.gnu.org/software/guile/manual/html_node/Syntax-Case.html.
+IMHO Guile doc is much more readable than MIT/GNU Scheme or Racket doc.
 # Notice
 I learnt SICP as [mit_6_006_2005](https://ocw.mit.edu/courses/6-046j-introduction-to-algorithms-sma-5503-fall-2005/pages/syllabus/) recommends and then finds 6.5151 course.
 So my intention is "A strong understanding of *programming*".
 - I won't read many reference papers except when they are *specifically about programming*.